 The Quehanna Wild Area is a most spectacular tract of Pennsylvania woods.
 Ravaged by man’s destructive logging practices and the tornadic forces of nature, this place is definitely “wild.”
 This 50,000-acre area was originally state forest lands that were transferred to the Curtiss Wright Corporation for jet engine and nuclear research in the mid 1950s.
 In 1966 the land was given back to the state and has since been designated a Wild Area.
 I guess if you pull a night ride here and notice that the critters glow in the dark, you’ll know what they did with all that spent nuclear waste.

-© Rob Ginieczki/Falcon Publishing.
+© Rob Ginieczki/Falcon Guides.
 All Rights Reserved.